ScriptBox99/Azure-bicep/docs/spec/types.md

 ## Data Types
 Bicep has a [Structural type system](https://en.wikipedia.org/wiki/Structural_type_system).
 In other words, the assignability of types in Bicep is determined by the definition (or structure) of the type rather than its name.
 All types in Bicep do have names, but these are used as shorthand type identifiers in error messages and hover texts.

-The Bicep type system does not perform any automatic type conversion or coercion.
+The Bicep type system automatically infers the types of expressions but does not perform any automatic type conversion or coercion.
 Any such operations must be declared explicitly.

 All values in Bicep have one of the following types: